Web Content Accessibility Guidelines: Version 2 (2001–present)

 The first concept proposal of WCAG 2.0 was published on 25 January 2001.
 In the following years new versions were published intended to solicit feedback from accessibility experts and members of the disability community.
 On 27 April 2006 a "Last Call Working Draft" was published.
-Due to the many amendments that were necessary, WCAG 2.0 were published again as a concept proposal on 17 May 2007, followed by a second "Last Call Working Draft" on 11 December 2007.
+Due to the many amendments that were necessary, WCAG 2.0 was published again as a concept proposal on 17 May 2007, followed by a second "Last Call Working Draft" on 11 December 2007.
 In April 2008 the guidelines became a "Candidate Recommendation".
 On 3 November 2008 the guidelines became a "Proposed Recommendation".
-WCAG 2.0 were published as a W3C Recommendation on 11 December 2008.
+WCAG 2.0 was published as a W3C Recommendation on 11 December 2008.
 In October 2012, WCAG 2.0 were accepted by the International Organization for Standardization as an ISO International Standard, ISO/IEC 40500:2012.
 In early 2014, WCAG 2.0's Level A and Level AA success criteria were incorporated as references in clause 9.2 ("Web content requirements") of the European standard EN 301 549 published by ETSI.
-EN 301 549 was produced in response to a mandate that the European Commission gave to the three official European standardisation bodies (CEN, CENELEC and ETSI) and is the first European standard for ICT products and services.
+EN 301 549 was produced in response to a mandate that the European Commission gave to the three official European Standardisation Organisations (CEN, CENELEC and ETSI) and is the first European Standard for ICT products and services.

-WCAG 2.1 became a W3C Recommendation on 5 June 2018.

-As of September 2022, WCAG 2.2 is a W3C candidate recommendation snapshot, and is scheduled to be finalized within 2022.
+WCAG 2.2 became a W3C Recommendation on 5 October 2023.
+Nine new criteria make their definitive debut in this new version of the WCAG standard.
+New sections have also been introduced that detail aspects of the specification which may impact privacy and security.